adventures-in/openapi_parser_builder/README.md

 }
 ```

+## Testing

+For faster iterations, we save the html string generated when running the builder.
+If the markdown changes, a new html string should be saved for the tests.

+- a quick way to do this is to change the `client_builder_builder.dart` to use `html` in place of `combinedOutput` in `buildStep.writeAsString`, then copy the html from `schema_classes.dart` to `test/data/openapi_spec_html.dart`.

 ## Data cleaning

 Each data cleaning listed below was committed separately, with a commit message of the form: 'Data clean: -subheading-' (referring to the subheadings below)